-428.04 Assessor to Allow Exemption.
+428.04 Assessor to Allow Exemption, Year After Certification.

-Once the assessor receives a copy of the enforcing agency's certification that an automatic fire suppression system is exempt from taxation, exemption begins in the tax year following the year in which certification was granted.
+Once the assessor receives a copy of the enforcing agency's certification that the automatic fire suppression system is a qualified system, then it becomes eligible for tax exemption.
+Exemption begins in the tax year following the year in which certification was granted.
 The assessor should reflect the exemption on the Tax List as a partial exemption.
 The Tax List should show the full assessed value and, in a separate column, the amount of the exemption, as well as a separate net assessed valuation of the property.